 Princeton is a community of learning enriched by the wide variety of experiences and perspectives of its students, faculty and staff.
 Your student will benefit from the extraordinary resources of a world-class research institution, where faculty who are leaders in their fields devote much of their time and energy to teaching and advising undergraduates.

 Princeton’s undergraduate program, with its dual emphasis on breadth and depth and its strong commitment to independent work, is designed to encourage students to think analytically and coherently; to express themselves effectively, both orally and in writing; to read with a critical eye; to appreciate the elegance of a mathematical or scientific proof, a clear argument or a well-turned phrase; to stand by conclusions that have been reached in a thoughtful way; to see issues in their broader contexts; to realize that a certain amount of ambiguity is inevitable in most things; and, finally, to apply their talents and education to the service of others.

-Princeton University offers two undergraduate degrees: the bachelor of arts (A.B.) and the bachelor of science in engineering (B.S.E.).
-Recently, approximately 16 percent of the undergraduate degrees awarded have been B.S.E.’s, and 84 percent have been A.B.’s.
+Princeton University offers two undergraduate degrees: the Bachelor of Arts (A.B.) and the Bachelor of Science in Engineering (B.S.E.).
+Recently, approximately 24 percent of the undergraduate degrees awarded have been B.S.E.s, and 76 percent have been A.B.s.

-All undergraduates may supplement their concentrations by participating in any of 47 interdisciplinary programs; most grant certificates of proficiency.
+All undergraduates may supplement their concentrations by participating in any of 53 interdisciplinary certificate programs.

 Departments, programs, courses, requirements and associated councils, committees and research sections are described in the Undergraduate Announcement.

 Princeton students can take advantage of the University's extensive academic advising resources and support networks, which are available throughout their four years here.